-NYFA Rauschenberg Emergency Grant, administered by New York Foundation for the Arts
+NYFA Rauschenberg Medical Emergency Grants, administered by New York Foundation for the Arts

 Since 2020, support for visual and media artists as well as choreographers with one-time grants of up to $5,000 for medical emergencies.